codefellows/seattle-code-301n25/class-13/lecture-notes.md

   - "The load of work can be overwhelming with the labs"

 - Exam Preview
-  - What to expect:
+  - Exam will take place on Saturday, April 16th.
+  - I will be giving a review lecture on Saturday morning before the exam.
   - Students will be given starter code that will have minor bugs in it.
-They will need to fix the bugs and then add some features onto the code.
-There will be tests that they can run so they will know if they have completed the tasks correctly.
-They will need to deploy both their front-end and back-end.
+You will need to fix the bugs and then add some features onto the code.
+  - There will be tests that you can run so you will know if you have completed the tasks correctly.
+  - You will need to deploy both your front-end and back-end.
-  - How long do you have to complete the exam?
+  - You will have 4 hours to complete the exam.
-    - 4 hours
-  - What resources can you use?
+  - You must be present in Remo, sitting alone at a table while taking the exam.
-    - Anything expect other people.
+  - You may use any resource except for other people.
-  - What if you fail exam?
+    - If you are stuck on a gituation, ask the instructor for assistance.
+    - TAs may not help you complete the exam.
-    - There will be a retake on the Saturday after Final Presentations.
+  - There will be an option for one retake if you happen to fail the exam the first try.

+- UPDATE
+  - If you want to update a resource, what information do you need?
+  - What are the steps needed to make an update happen in the frontend?
+  - What are the steps needed to make an update happen in the backend?